 - The objects need to share at least one common layer to have an effect.

 You may limit the effect on particles to a group of objects (see the Particle Physics page).

 To create a single Force Field, you can selectand select the desired force field.
 This method creates an Empty with the force field attached.

 To create a field from an existing object you have to select the object and change to the Physics tab.
 Select the field type in the Fields menu.

 After changing the fields Fields panel or deflection Collision panel settings, you have to recalculate the particle, soft body or cloth system by Free Cache, this is not done automatically.
 You can clear the cache for all selected objects with Ctrl-B.

-Particles react to all kinds of Force Fields, soft bodies only to Spherical, Wind, Vortex (they react on Harmonic fields but not in a useful way).
+Particles react to all kinds of Force Fields, soft bodies only to Force, Wind, Vortex (they react on Harmonic fields but not in a useful way).

 Common Field Settings¶